 Secondary metrics and monitoring metrics – Chris’ team prioritized revenue per visitor as a secondary metric to track the downstream impact of the experiment—and ensure that they are moving the needle in the right direction.
 Clicks to the top navigation helped the team confirm visitor intent and monitor other parts of the funnel.

 - Clicks to the top navigation on Fitness Trackers: 96% increase

 Share and evolve

 Chris presented findings from the experiment to the UI/UX team and highlighted opportunities to improve the performance of Jawbone’s product pages.

-Sharing the results of your experiments is important.
+Share your results with stakeholders is important.
 It helps other teams incorporate what you have learned into their work and raises the visibility of your program.
-When programs do not share their findings, they risk isolating important insights that may be key to the business’ success.
+When programs do not share their findings, they risk siloing important insights that may be key to the business' success.

 By sharing their findings, the Hotwire team helped others learn more about customers and target them effectively.
 This also allowed them to bring the fresh insights they generated to a new cycle of experimentation, and to other parts of the business.